What is an Optician?

-Research into the optical services available to the local people reveals the tremendous need for more, well trained opticians who can produce quality glasses and meet the increasing demand.
-Eye care services are but a small part of the health department and optical services are minute.
-In the whole of the Kurdish region of Iraq there is no training opportunity for opticians and 95% of the local “opticians” haven’t had any formal training at all, so the need for a good training programme is immense.
+Research into the optical services available to the local people reveals the tremendous need for more, well-trained opticians who can produce quality glasses and meet the increasing demand.
+Eye care services are but a small part of the health department and optical services are minuscule.
+In the whole of the Kurdish region of Iraq, there is no training opportunity for opticians and 95% of the local “opticians” haven’t had any formal training at all, so the need for a good training programme is immense.

 The process involves finding the equipment and material needed to run a Training Centre and shop, making contact with suppliers in the Middle East, preparing a culturally relevant and high standard curriculum in accordance with the equipment and products available, defining the criteria for the selection of students and the selection and thorough training of the prospective Optician staff.

-The Optician Training Centre will function in partnership with the Department of Health with a view to
+The Optician Training Centre functions in partnership with the Department of Health with a view to

-- Finalising the constructional changes of the workshop and teaching room designated at the hospital;
+- Finalizing the constructional changes of the workshop and teaching room designated at the hospital;

 - Providing all the equipment necessary before beginning the training (the Eye Hospital’s commitment).